 Much of this area includes auto-oriented residential and commercial uses developed after the 1940s.
 This area also includes several large-scale multi-family developments north of the Interstate 94 corridor.
 Harding High School, Phalen Village and future Gold Line Stations are key destinations for walking among this sidewalk gap cluster.
-In total, there are approximately 19.5 miles of sidewalk gaps on local streets.
+In total, there are approximately 19.5 miles of sidewalk gaps on local streets in this cluster.

-Swede Hollow and Capitol Heights
+Swede Hollow and Payne-Phalen

-Freeway corridors (both Interstates 35 and 94) and topography create barriers for walking and divide neighborhoods around Swede Hollow and Capitol Heights.
+Freeway corridors (both Interstates 35 and 94) and topography create barriers for walking and divide neighborhoods around Swede Hollow and Payne-Phalen.
 Land uses are varied and diverse in these neighborhoods, including major institutions like Regions Hospital, the State of Minnesota Capitol Complex and commercial nodes along 7th Street and Payne Avenue.
 Other key destinations include Green Line stations, Mt.
 Airy Homes and the Eastside YMCA.
-In total, there are approximately 9 miles of sidewalk gaps on local streets.
+In total, there are approximately 9 miles of sidewalk gaps on local streets in this cluster.